Myth #1: Life insurance policies don’t pay out

 My insurer will ask me to release my medical records

-Likewise you’ll only need to release your medical records in the same situation – if there’s a history of medical issues with you or your family.
+You’ll only need to release your medical records if there’s a history of medical issues with you or your family.

 I’ll have to go through annual health check-ups